Bust (sculpture): Renaissance

 Busts began to be revived in a variety of materials, including painted terracotta or wood, and marble.
 Initially most were flat-bottomed, stopping slightly below the shoulders.
 Francesco Laurana, born in Dalmatia, but who worked in Italy and France, specialized in marble busts, mostly of women.

 Baroque

-The round-bottomed Roman style, including, or designed to be placed on, a socle (a short plinth or pedestal), became most common.
+Under the Baroque school the round-bottomed Roman style, including, or designed to be placed on, a socle (a short plinth or pedestal), became most common.
 Gian Lorenzo Bernini, based in Rome, did portrait busts of popes, cardinals, and foreign monarchs such as Louis XIV.
 His Bust of King Charles I of England (1638) is now lost; artist and subject never met, and Bernini worked from the triple portrait painted by Van Dyck, which was sent to Rome.
 Nearly 30 years later, his Bust of the young Louis XIV was hugely influential on French sculptors.
 Bernini's rival Alessandro Algardi was another leading sculptor in Rome.